A boy named @

 waitingroom

-April 27, 2009, 05:57 PMI don't think that the goverment's intervention is strange at all.
+April 27, 2009 at 05:57 PMI don't think that the goverment's intervention is strange at all.
 Perhaps in the US it's ok to call your child Apple, Fairy, etc ;) but most countries have some kind of law to prevent ridiculous choices.
 Even more so in the case of punctuation.
 (My own name seems to be odd enough already: "Hi, I'm Saraj."
 "Sarah?"
 "No, Saraj."
 "Serach?"
 "No....")